Great-Sun-Group/credex-core/projects/neo4jConnectionDebug.md

 - User data script from Terraform should handle installation but appears to be failing
 - Yum repository configuration might be affected by S3 endpoint routing

+### 4. Recent Debugging Steps (April 10, 2025)

+#### 4.1 Direct Installation Attempt
+- Connected to instance i-095f09149726c75ab using AWS Systems Manager (SSM)
+- Created and executed a custom Neo4j installation script
+- Successfully installed Java 11 (OpenJDK 11)
+- Encountered issues during Neo4j installation:
+  - Yum package manager was locked by another process (pid 2822)
+  - Installation script waited for the lock to be released
+  - Neo4j installation was not completed successfully

+#### 4.2 Verification
+- Confirmed Neo4j is not installed: `rpm -q neo4j-enterprise` returned "package neo4j-enterprise is not installed"
+- Confirmed Neo4j service is not running: `systemctl status neo4j` returned "Unit neo4j.service could not be found"
+- No Neo4j ports are open: `netstat -tlpn | grep neo4j` found no open ports

+#### 4.3 Installation Script Analysis
+- The installation script in the Terraform configuration appears to be correct
+- The script includes proper error handling and logging
+- The script attempts to install Neo4j from the official repository
+- The issue appears to be related to package installation rather than script logic

 ## Key Findings

 1. **Network Access**: Not a network connectivity issue as instances can reach the internet
 2. **Service State**: Neo4j is not installed, indicating installation failure during instance launch
 3. **Infrastructure**: All required infrastructure components exist but might need configuration adjustments
+4. **Package Management**: Yum package manager issues (locks) may be preventing successful installation

 ## Solution Implemented